gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 better than existing methods.

-The main reason for PILCO's success is its use of probabilistic modelling and inferencing, in particular with GPs.
+The main reason for PILCO's success is its use of probabilistic modelling and inferencing, in particular with Gaussian processes.
 The power of GPs is that they provide a probability distribution over functions [@2005-lawrence; @2016-kaiser; @2010-deisenroth].
 That is, it provides a representation of all the possible functions that can fit the training data, and essentially ranks them according to how likely they are to occur.
-Thusly, GPs allow for a lot unknown structures of the data set to be represented within itself, reducing significantly the errors of model bias, and allowing the processes that follow to be more data efficient.
+Thus, GPs allow for a lot of unknown structures from the data set to be represented within itself, reducing significantly the errors of model bias, and allowing the processes that follow to be more data efficient.